-As mentioned above, many studies argue that admission criteria of students play a key role in predicting their performance meanwhile there are also studies debating that family background is the significant predictor.
-Vietnamese admission higher education governance policy brings about the priority for students from the rural area.
-However, there is the fact that students from rural areas whose parents' occupations almost are farmers might have to spend time for a part-time job to cover the living cost and tuition fees, therefore, have less time for studying.
-This paper investigates the impact of family background and location, specifically parents' occupation of farming, on university GPA (Figure 1).
+As mentioned above, many studies argue that admission criteria of students play a key role in predicting their performance meanwhile there are also studies debating that family background is the significant predictors.
+Vietnamese admission higher education governance policy brings about the priority for students from rural area.
+However, there is the fact that students from rural area whose parents' occupation almost are farmer might have to spend time for part-time job to cover living cost and tuition fees therefore have less time for studying.
+This paper investigates the impact of family background and location, specifically parents' occupation of farming, to university GPA (Figure 1).